-The tide is out in London, and in the midst of all the urban intensity, I'm beachcombing.
-Like kids on a scavenger hunt, David Tucker and I pick through the pebbles.
+The tide is out in London, and in the midst of all the urban intensity, I'm beachcombing along the banks of the Thames.
+Like kids on a scavenger hunt, my companion and I pick through the pebbles.
 I find a fragile, chalky white tube and hand it to David, who explains it's no big deal…just the stem of a 19th-century clay pipe.
-"Back then, when tobacco was sold with disposable one-use pipes, used pipes were routinely tossed into the river," he says, dropping it to the ground like one of those Victorian smokers.
+Back then, tobacco was sold with disposable one-use pipes, so used pipes were routinely tossed into the river.
+David lets it fall from his fingers.
 Thinking, "Charles Dickens may have sucked on this," I pick it up again.
 Within minutes, I have half a dozen pipe stems in my pocket.

 London is close enough to the North Sea to be affected by its tides, so the Thames' level does indeed rise and fall twice a day.
-In fact, one reason the Romans found this a practical location to establish their city of Londinium — even though it was about 50 miles inland — was that their boats could hitch a free ride with the tides between the sea and the town twice a day.
+One reason the Romans found this a practical location to establish their city of Londinium — even though it was about 50 miles inland — was that their boats could hitch a free ride with the tides between the sea and the town twice a day.
 (I imagine oarsmen rejoicing.)

 With each tide going out and coming back, the Thames replenishes its beaches with historic wonders.
 The river's mud happens to be very low in oxygen, keeping these wonders well-preserved until they surface.
 In Victorian times (and even before), scavengers would "mudlark," as this muddy treasure hunt was called, for anything they could sell.
 Today, mudlarking is a pastime for locals who see the Thames as an ever-changing archaeological site, with little treasures — some dating as far back as ancient Roman times — awaiting discovery.